Njisanes9/CapaCiti---Python/README.md

 There are different types of loops, namely while, do while,for and foreach loop, a for and a while are the most commonly used loops.

+# WEEK 2

+# FUNCTIONS

+* A function is a basic unit of a program.
+* Functions are made of a name and parameters, which are denoted by the def statement.
+* A function can be called along with it's parameters to execute it's results.

+# *Args

+args only works on positional arguments, should there be a key wordm we will get an error that say "unexpected key word argument".

+# **Kwargs (Key Word arguments)

+These type of arguments when included in a function they print results as a dictionary.